Social Proof | How To Get More Customer Reviews on Social Media

 - Ask Them Directly (And Quickly)

-Prompt customers to leave reviews as much as you possibly can; calls for reviews should be placed prominently on your website, in email newsletters, and on product pages.
+Prompt customers to leave reviews on social media as much as you possibly can; calls for reviews should be placed prominently on your website, in email newsletters, and on product pages.
 This is not a time for subtlety; like most other things in life, asking for exactly what you want will yield the best results.
 Train your team to make asking for reviews part of their routine interactions with customers.

 Timeliness is another key factor in the customer review lifecycle.
 Customers are also most likely to leave feedback soon after their purchase, so send a follow-up email asking for a product review within two weeks of shipping.
 This provides a timeframe for them to have taken their new purchases for a spin, but the transaction is still relatively fresh in their minds.
 Nail this cadence and you’ll be upping your feedback in no time.